soulstenance/soulstenance/README-TEMPLATE.md

 **This is a profile template you can use and customize.
 See the LICENSE file for more info.**

 Welcome to my profile!
-What follows is a quick summary about myself and what you can expect from repos I publish here.
+This is a quick summary about myself and what you can expect from repos I publish here.

 #### ℹ️ About
 Example info...